Hotel Online Tutorials

 Interior of a capsule hotel in Osaka, Japan

 Capsule hotels are a type of economical hotel first introduced in Japan, where people sleep in stacks of rectangular containers.
-In the sleeping capsules, beside the bed, the customer can watch TV, put the valuable items in the mini safes, and the customers also can use the wireless internet.
+In the sleeping capsules, beside the bed, the customer can watch TV, put their valuables in the mini safes, and the customers also can use the wireless internet.

 Day room hotels